-- Conduct preventative maintenance of problems before they become more expensive to repair. - Maximize the life of the building and materials. - Keep buildings safe, ensuring that anything affecting health and safety is maintained. - Help hold its value. - Keep the appearance of buildings as an aesthetically pleasing reflection of the community.
+- Conduct preventative maintenance of problems before they become more expensive to repair. - Maximize the life of the building and materials. - Keep buildings safe, ensuring that anything affecting health and safety is maintained. - Help hold the value of a building. - Keep the appearance of buildings as an aesthetically pleasing reflection of the community.